digital-asset/daml/ledger-service/http-json/README.md

    the ground quickly_ as described in (1), not because this should be done for all applications.
 A more complicated way that it adds value is with the query language.
-The easiest way to _add simplifying value_ is to exclude rarely needed arguments and results as mentioned in the above points.
+The easiest way to _add simplifying value_ is to exclude rarely-needed arguments and results as mentioned in the above points.

 9. The query language leans heavily on (1).
 It is meant to efficiently